-Ecuador is a shopper’s dream destination with its genie like shopping places where you get everything you wish for.
-Be it handicrafts, high class designer products, souvenir’s, local products, everything can be bought here.
+Ecuador is a shopper’s dream destination with its genie-like shopping places where you get everything you wish for.
+Be it high-class designer products, handicrafts , souvenirs, local products, everything can be bought here.
 The crafts section is the most attractive as Latin American countries are known for their rich traditions of textiles, paintings and sculpture, which have been passed down from generation to generation to generation.
-But if you are an ardent Versace and the like’s follower then are huge shopping malls and supermarkets that will abide by all your needs.

-A visit to Quito is unfinished without a visit to the famous Otavalo Market.
-It is supposed to be the largest indigenous market in South America run by the local people who are known for their weaving work for the last 400 years.
-Here you will find the most unique and traditional handicrafts produced by Otavaleños people such as carved wooden parrots, world famed Ecuadorian textiles, ethnic wear, cashmere, ponchos, wood carvings, etc. Just a two hour’s drive from Quito, this place is not something that can be seen in a day.
+A visit to Quito is incomplete without a visit to the famous Otavalo Market.
+It is the largest indigenous market in South America run by the locals who are known for their weaving work for the last 400 years.
+Here you will find the most unique and traditional handicrafts produced by Otavaleños people, such as carved wooden parrots, world-famed Ecuadorian textiles, ethnic wear, cashmere, shawls, wood carvings, etc. Just a two-hour drive from Quito, this place is not something that can be seen in a day.
 So stay in the Otavalo town, enjoy and go on a shopping spree!

 Address: Otavalo Town, Imbabura Province, Ecuador

 Mercado Artesanal La Mariscal

 Located between Reina Victoria and Juan León Mera on Jorge Washington road, Mercado Artesanal La Mariscal is a huge market that sells traditional Ecuadorian handicraft articles.
-Comparatively new, the hundreds of stalls present are permanent and are open seven days a week.
-You can find a variety of items such as carved wooden articles, silver jewellery, textiles, native musical instruments, and other crafts.
+Comparatively new, the hundreds of stalls are permanent and are open seven days a week.
+You can find various items such as carved wooden articles, silver jewellery, textiles, native musical instruments, and many more.